gopangea/BrakePedal/README.md

 An in-memory repository (using `System.Runtime.Caching.ObjectCache`) ships with the main package.
 The `BrakePedal.Redis` package ships with a Redis repository using [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis).

-The `ThrottlePocliy` constructor accepts an `IThrottleRepository`.
+The `ThrottlePolicy` constructor accepts an `IThrottleRepository`.
 To use Redis as storage:

     var configurationOptions = new ConfigurationOptions
     {